-They might only be 28 miles west of the mainland, but in many ways the Isles of Scilly feel like a different world.
-Life on this archipelago of around 140 tiny islands seems hardly to have changed in decades: there are no traffic jams, no supermarkets, no multinational hotels, and the only noise pollution comes from the sound of breaking waves and cawing gulls.
-That's not to say that Scilly is behind the times – you'll find a mobile signal and broadband on the main islands – but the people seem perfectly content for life to tick along at their own island pace.
-Renowned for their glorious beaches, there are few places better to escape the outside world.
+While only 28 miles west of the mainland, in many ways the Isles of Scilly feels like a different world.
+Life on this archipelago of around 140 tiny islands seems hardly to have changed in decades: there are no traffic jams, no supermarkets, no multinational hotels, and the only noise pollution comes from breaking waves and cawing gulls.
+That's not to say that Scilly is behind the times – you'll find a mobile-phone signal and broadband internet on the main islands – but life ticks along at its own island pace.
+Renowned for its glorious beaches, there are few places better to escape.

 Only five islands are inhabited: St Mary's is the largest, followed by Tresco, while only a few hardy souls remain on Bryher, St Martin's and St Agnes.
 Regular ferry boats run between all five islands.